-A minor is not required with this major.
-International Business majors may not complete a minor or double major in the College of Business Administration or in the language or regional/cultural emphases used to satisfy major requirements.
+A minor is not required with this major but students are encouraged to pursue a minor in Business Administration, Entrepreneurship, Finance, Information Systems, Management, Marketing, or Real Estate in the College of Business Administration or in Economics through the College of Arts and Letters.
+International Business majors may not double major in the College of Business Administration or in the language or regional/cultural emphases used to satisfy major requirements.